How to Choose a Battery Installer in Perth

 - Look for: 5+ years workmanship warranty in writing

-- Factor to note: No clear answer or "CEC requires 5 years" (technically true but minimum)
+- Factor to note: No clear answer or "SAA requires 5 years" (technically true but minimum)

 - "Can you provide references from recent installations?"